MPH Public Health (Web-based Learning)

 For all organisations, uncertain social and financial pressures make it difficult to provide, and consistently maintain, a high quality service.
 This course will provide health service staff with the knowledge and skills necessary to achieve that.

-The aim of the course is to prepare health service staff, from all disciplines, to provide and maintain, within financial and resource constraints, a high quality service, responsive both to the full variety of needs of all their patients and to changes in scientific, economic, political and social conditions.
+The aim of the course is to prepare present and future health service staff, from all disciplines, to provide and maintain, within financial and resource constraints, a high quality service, responsive both to the full variety of needs of all their patients and to changes in scientific, economic, political and social conditions.

 The material in the course provides students with a conceptual basis for developing and managing a quality service.